-#2: Is Destructive To Your Self, Community and Society
+2. Alcohol is Destructive To Your Self, Community, and Society

-The very reason that most choose to drink, should be the very reason that we choose not to drink.
-It is no surprise that many humans on this planet are not happy, or at one time or another in their life wish to remove themselves from the reality they have created for themselves.
+The very reason that most people choose to drink should be the very reason that we choose not to drink.
+It is no surprise that many humans on Earth are not happy, and at one time or another in their life wish to remove themselves from the reality they have created for themselves.
 To feel that numbed feeling where happiness comes easier and the inner emotional pain or turmoil feels diminished is what drives most to drink.
-To release oneself from who they are or have become, or to feel the sensation of being someone different, to forget, to relax, and to cloud what is, also make up the sought after effects of alcohol.
+To release oneself from who they are or have become, or to feel the sensation of being someone different, to forget, to relax, and to cloud what is, also make up the sought after-effects of alcohol.
 What we do not realize however is that we keep hurting and harming ourselves more in this process as we are not dealing with root issues, rather we are placing band-aid after band-aid on the same undealt with wounds.